 A trip to Jefferson is a journey back through time to a bustling 19th century riverport.
-Jefferson is a great locale with antique shops lining the original brick streets, horse-drawn carriage tours, and boat trips down the bayou.
+Jefferson is a great locale with antique shops lining the original brick streets, horse-drawn carriage tours, and boat trips down the bayous and around Caddo Lake.

-This pre-Civil War town with its scenic streets, charming restaurants, quaint bed & breakfasts, and picturesque landscapes is the perfect setting for weekend getaways, weddings or other trips and evenst.
+This pre-Civil War town with its scenic streets, charming restaurants, quaint bed & breakfasts, and picturesque landscapes is the perfect setting for weekend getaways, weddings or other trips and events.

 The old stone Texaco gas station in Jefferson Texas (staff photo)

 Visitors to Jefferson can choose between a wide variety of excellent B&Bs and other lodging.
 Jefferson offers hotels and bed & breakfasts, including those listed and reviewed below at TripAdvisor.